sagar4646/human_activity_recognition/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
+* These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-*tBodyAcc-XYZ
+  * tBodyAcc-XYZ
-*tGravityAcc-XYZ
+  * tGravityAcc-XYZ
-*tBodyAccJerk-XYZ
+  * tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+  * tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+  * tBodyGyroJerk-XYZ
-tBodyAccMag
+  * tBodyAccMag
-tGravityAccMag
+  * tGravityAccMag
-tBodyAccJerkMag
+  * tBodyAccJerkMag
-tBodyGyroMag
+  * tBodyGyroMag
-tBodyGyroJerkMag
+  * tBodyGyroJerkMag
-fBodyAcc-XYZ
+  * fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+  * fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+  * fBodyGyro-XYZ
-fBodyAccMag
+  * fBodyAccMag
-fBodyAccJerkMag
+  * fBodyAccJerkMag
-fBodyGyroMag
+  * fBodyGyroMag
-fBodyGyroJerkMag
+  * fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+* The set of variables that were estimated from these signals are:

-mean(): Mean value
+  * mean(): Mean value;
-std(): Standard deviation
+  * std(): Standard deviation;

-Subject: id of the persons on whom the trial was conducted.
+* Subject: id of the persons on whom the trial was conducted.
-  1,2,3,....,28,29,30.
+    * 1,2,3,....,28,29,30.

-Activity: what the subject was performing.
+* Activity: what the subject was performing.
-  1 WALKING
+  * WALKING
-  2 WALKING_UPSTAIRS
+  * WALKING_UPSTAIRS
-  3 WALKING_DOWNSTAIRS
+  * WALKING_DOWNSTAIRS
-  4 SITTING
+  * SITTING
-  5 STANDING
+  * STANDING
-  6 LAYING
+  * LAYING